vivo-ontologies/language-ontology/README.md

 ## Contact

 Please use this GitHub repository's [Issue tracker](https://github.com/mconlon17/language-ontology/issues) to request new terms/classes or report errors or specific concerns related to the ontology.

+## Attribution

+This work is licensed CC0.
+Attribution is polite, not required.
+To cite this work, consider using the text below:

+VIVO Ontology Interest Group (2019) Language Ontology, https://github.com/mconlon17/language-ontology

 ## Acknowledgements